Martin Kulldorff: Career

-Kulldorff was an associate professor at the Department of Community Medicine at the University of Connecticut (five years) and an associate professor at the Department of Statistics at Uppsala University (Sweden) (six years).
-He also worked as a scientist at the National Institutes of Health for four years.
-From 2003 to 2021, he was a professor of medicine at Harvard Medical School and from 2015 to 2021, he was also a biostatistician at the Brigham and Women's Hospital.
+Kulldorff was an associate professor at the Department of Community Medicine at the University of Connecticut for five years and an associate professor at the Department of Statistics at Uppsala University for six years.
+He has also worked as a scientist at the National Institutes of Health in the US.
+From 2003 to 2021 he was a professor of medicine at Harvard Medical School, and from 2015 to 2021 he was also a biostatistician at the Brigham and Women's Hospital.

-Kulldorff developed SaTScan, a free software program used for geographical and hospital disease surveillance which is widely used, as well as a TreeScan software program for data mining.
+With Farzad Mostashari, Kulldorff developed SaTScan, a free software program used for geographical and hospital disease surveillance which is widely used, as well as a TreeScan software program for data mining.
 He is the co-developer of the R-Sequential software program for exact sequential analysis.
-He developed the statistical and epidemiological methods that are used in the software.
-These methods include spatial and space-time scan statistics, the tree-based scan statistics and various sequential analysis methods.

 He helped develop and implement statistical methods used by the Vaccine Safety Datalink (VSD) project that the CDC uses, among other tools, to discover and evaluate vaccine health and safety risks.

+During the COVID-19 pandemic, Kulldorff advised Florida governor Ron DeSantis on health policy.
+In a September 2020 meeting he advocated aiming for herd immunity by not inhibiting the virus, saying that young people could "live normal life" until it had been reached, at which point older people could live more normal lives too. and co-authored the Great Barrington Declaration.

 In 2021, Kulldorff was named a senior scientific director at the Brownstone Institute, a right-wing think tank launched by Jeffrey Tucker that publishes articles challenging various measures against COVID-19, presenting research supporting authors' opinions, and discussing alternative measures.
 Jay Bhattacharya and Sunetra Gupta, his co-authors on the Great Barrington Declaration, also have had roles there.
 Tucker is the former editorial director of the American Institute for Economic Research (AIER), where the declaration was signed.

 In December 2021, Kulldorff became one of the first three fellows, along with Bhattacharya and Scott Atlas, at the Academy for Science and Freedom, a program of the private, conservative Hillsdale College, a liberal arts school.

+In March 2024, Kulldorff announced that Harvard had dismissed him.
+Kulldorff had refused a COVID vaccination that was required by Mass General Brigham, the hospital through which Harvard employed him as Medical School faculty.